Dietary Changes As We Age

 These plans often include:

-Increased whole grain intake.
-Whole grains are fiber-rich foods that not only aid the digestive process but promote healthy hearts for seniors.
+- Whole grains have multiple benefits.
+Whole grains are also fiber-rich foods that not only aid the digestive process but promote healthy hearts for seniors.
 Cereal, rice and bread made with whole grains can easily be found at any grocery store and provide several serving choices to meet recommended daily requirements.

 If engaging in good eating habits is a struggle, there are steps seniors can take to ensure that they are getting proper nutrition.
 In addition to consulting a physician about diet or health concerns they might have, they can also try the following tactics to get back on the right track: